ALTER APPLICATION ROLE (Transact-SQL)

 Is the name of the application role to be modified.

 Specifies the new name of the application role.
 This name must not already be used to refer to any principal in the database.

-Specifies the password for the application role. password must meet the Windows password policy requirements of the computer that is running the instance of SQL Server.
+Specifies the password for the application role.
+Password complexity will be checked.
 You should always use strong passwords.

 Specifies the first schema that will be searched by the server when it resolves the names of objects. schema_name can be a schema that does not exist in the database.

 If the new application role name already exists in the database, the statement will fail.
 When the name, password, or default schema of an application role is changed the ID associated with the role is not changed.

 |Password expiration policy is not applied to application role passwords.
 For this reason, take extra care in selecting strong passwords.
 Applications that invoke application roles must store their passwords.|

 Application roles are visible in the sys.database_principals catalog view.

 |In SQL Server 2005 the behavior of schemas is changed from the behavior in earlier versions of SQL Server.
 Code that assumes that schemas are equivalent to database users may not return correct results.
 Old catalog views, including sysobjects, should not be used in a database in which any of the following DDL statements has ever been used: CREATE SCHEMA, ALTER SCHEMA, DROP SCHEMA, CREATE USER, ALTER USER, DROP USER, CREATE ROLE, ALTER ROLE, DROP ROLE, CREATE APPROLE, ALTER APPROLE, DROP APPROLE, ALTER AUTHORIZATION.
 In a database in which any of these statements has ever been used, you must use the new catalog views.
 The new catalog views take into account the separation of principals and schemas that is introduced in SQL Server 2005.
 For more information about catalog views, see Catalog Views (Transact-SQL).|